dazhongli/Constitutive-Models/settlement_assessment.md

 | Over Consolidation Ratio      |     $OCR$ |    1.0 |
 | Submerged unit weight of soil | $\gamma'$ |    6.0 |
 | Thickness of Soils            |       $H$ | varies |

+In all analyses, **Undrained A** in Plaxis is used consistently cross all soil models.

 $$
 \begin{equation}[label@eq_]